mrsshr/dpiguard/README.md

 * HTTP, TLS fragmentation only for specified domains
-* Support running as a service (Manual installation)
+* Support running as a service
 * Small memory footprint